emacsmirror/el-secretario/README.md

 very happy if you would contribute with a nice drawing.

-<a id="orgbe03387"></a>
+<a id="orgbe79b14"></a>

 ## Loading in Emacs

-I still don&rsquo;t know how to properly load things in an Emacs package, if you know how to properly split parts of this package into separate modules so that the user can choose which parts they want to load, feel more than free to submit a pull request.
+I still don&rsquo;t know how to properly load things in an Emacs package, if you know how to properly split parts of this package into separate modules so that the user can choose which parts they want to load, feel more than free to submit a patch.
 In the meantime I will not prioritize this and just load everything when the main module is loaded.